 Did you add your name?
 Did you disclose all resources that you have used?
 (This includes all people, books, websites, etc. that you have consulted) Did you sign that you followed the Aggie honor code?
 Did you solve all problems?
-Did you submit (a) your latex source file and (b) the resulting pdf file of you homework?
+Did you submit the pdf derived from your latex file of your homework?
 Did you submit (c) a hardcopy of the pdf file in class?